VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 ![Headstone Image](pyportalscrewless.png)

-(Above) This is the PyPortal and all the component of its shell layered together, ready to be screwed in
+(Above) This is the PyPortal and all the components of its shell layered together, ready to be screwed in

 ![Headstone Image](pyportalscrewed.png)